-Finally, ensure that you have arranged the frames such that those holding the brood fall in the center of the hive, and they are flanked by the frames containing the honey.
-The image above shows what the proper configuration for your new split hive should be.
+Finally, ensure that you have arranged the frames such that those holding the brood fall in the center of the hive and are flanked by the frames containing the honey.
+The image above shows the proper configuration for your new split hive.

-This is how the hive is usually constituted and makes it easier for the colony to keep the brood warm when temperatures fall at night.
+This is how the hive is usually constituted, making it easier for the colony to keep the brood warm when temperatures fall at night.

 Then, close up the hive, and you’re done.
 Well, for the time being, that is.
 You will need to keep tabs on the new queen.